MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/installation.md

 > [!TIP]
 > If you are using Docker for Windows, you will need to share the drive containing your temporary directory (usually this is the `C:\` drive) with the Docker daemon.
 See the [Docker documentation](https://docs.docker.com/docker-for-windows/#shared-drives) for more details.

-Once you have Docker installed, you can either use the PowerShell module provided with the Quantum Development Kit samples to run the image, or ou can run the image manually.
+Once you have Docker installed, you can either use the PowerShell module provided with the Quantum Development Kit samples to run the image, or you can run the image manually.
 We detail using PowerShell here; if you would like to use the Docker image manually, please see the [documentation provided with the image](https://hub.docker.com/r/nwchemorg/nwchem-qc/).

 #### Running NWChem through PowerShell Core